CharlesTaylor7/webgl/README.md

 # TODO

 ## Port to Rust + WASM
+The plan is to keep the webgl api calls in JS, but use rust -> wasm to handle vertex positions.

 - [ ] Static triangle
 - [ ] 3d object like a cube
 - [ ] camera